The Main Financial Statements: A Comprehensive Overview

 Definition

-The income statement, also known as the profit and loss statement, summarizes the organization’s revenues, expenses, and profits or losses over a specific period.
-It highlights the company’s financial performance and profitability.
+The income statement, also known as the profit and loss statement, summarizes revenues, expenses, and profits or losses over a specific period.
+It reflects a company’s operational performance and profitability trends.

 Components

-• Revenue: Income generated from core business activities, such as sales or services.
+• Revenue: Income earned from core business activities such as product sales or services rendered.

-• Expenses: Costs incurred to generate revenue, including operating expenses (e.g., salaries, rent) and non-operating expenses (e.g., interest, taxes).
+• Expenses: Costs incurred in generating revenue, including operating expenses (e.g., salaries, utilities, depreciation) and non-operating expenses (e.g., interest, taxes).

-• Net Profit or Loss: The result of subtracting total expenses from total revenue, representing the company’s profitability.
+• Net Profit or Loss: The surplus or deficit remaining after deducting total expenses from total revenue, indicating profitability for the period.

 Formula